ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/backup/backup.markdown

 {PANEL/}

-{PANEL: Recommended Cautions}
+{PANEL: Recommended Precautions}
 {WARNING: }

-* Do **not** substitute RavenDB's backup procedures, with simply copying the database folder yourself.
+* **Don't substitute RavenDB's backup procedures with simply copying the database folder yourself**.
-  Learn the backup procedure and implement it as recommended.
-  Among other things, the official backup procedure provides -
+  The official backup procedure satisfies needs that simply copying the database folder does not.
+E.g. -
    * A reliable point-in-time freeze of backed up data.
-   * An ACIDity of backed-up data, so it wouldn't be dependent upon various files and connections when restored.
+   * An ACIDity of backed-up data, to keep its independence during restoration.

-* Remove backup files
+* **Regularly remove backup files**.
-   * RavenDB does **not** automatically remove aging backup files.
-Make sure yourself they are regularly removed.
+  Note that RavenDB does **not** automatically remove backup files.
+As they continue to aggregate, it is important that you take care of their regular removal.
   You can use services like crontab (a linux scheduling procedure) to create an old-backups-removal routine.

+* **Locate backup files in a location other than your database's**.
-   * Remotely backed-up files are stored in a local folder first.
+  Note that backup files are always stored in a local folder first (even when the final backup destination is remote).
-     Make sure this local folder is not where your database is, to prevent the backup procedure from consuming database storage space.
+  Make sure that this local folder is not where your database is stored, as a precaution to keep vacant database storage space.

 {WARNING/}
 {PANEL/}